MateuszKielan/new-tab-extension/README.md

 👀Upcoming
-Integration with Gmail and google calendar in your workspace
+Integration with Gmail and google calendar in workspace